mrcoliva/gymkit/README.md

 Next, initialze an `Arena` object with the environment class you wish to evaluate.
 *Important: Don't pass an instance of the class, since `Arena` itself creates instances of `Environment`s when `Agent`s are registered.*

-You can register `Agent`s to an `Arena` where they will be evaluated on the environment specified in the `Config` object.

 ```python
 arena = Arena(mode='training', monitoring_enabled=True)
 ```

+You can register `Agent`s to an `Arena` where they will be evaluated on the specified environment.

 In this example, we create a `NeatAgent` which uses the 'Neuroevolution of Augmented Topologies' algorithm to evolve a phenotype (a neural network) which will be evaluated on the environment.